gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'kdcchallenge' parameter contains a dedicated nonce N_S generated by the Group Manager.
 For the N\_S value, it is RECOMMENDED to use a 8-byte long random nonce.
 The joining node may use this nonce in order to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}}).

-    The 'kdcchallenge' parameter MAY be omitted from the 2.01 (Created) response, if the 'scope' of the Access Token includes only the role "monitor" or only the role "verifier", for each of the specified groups.
+    The 'kdcchallenge' parameter MAY be omitted from the 2.01 (Created) response, if the 'scope' of the Access Token specifies only the role "monitor" or only the role "verifier", for each of the specified groups.

 * If the 'sign_info' parameter is present in the response, the following applies for each element 'sign_info_entry'.